playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/code-editor.md

 ![Find in Files][6]

 You can double click on a line in the search results to go that particular line in the asset.

+## Quick Open

+You can quickly open an asset by hitting Ctrl + P (or Cmd + P on Mac) which will open a panel where you can search for the asset by its name.
+Start typing the name of the asset and the panel will perform a fuzzy search to find the asset you are looking for.
+Hit Enter to open the selected asset.

+![Go to Anything][11]

+## Preferences

+You can edit your preferences by clicking on Edit -> Preferences.
+Here you can change the font size for the text editor and also edit other editor related options.

+![Preferences][12]

 ## Extra Tips